tsilifis/chaos_basispy/README.md

 "Gaussianity" and a new PCE can be constructed with respect to them.
 This makes the BA framework particularly attractive on Hermite PCEs and in fact inapplicable (yet) to generalized PCEs.
-An expeption is when the new variables is 1-dimensional which can be mapped to a uniform r.v through its own cdf and therefore the Legendre adapted PCE can be constructed.
+An expeption is when the new variables is 1-dimensional which can be mapped to a uniform r.v. through its own cdf and therefore the Legendre adapted PCE can be constructed.
 Due to the above, this module considers only Hermite and Legendre Chaos expansions.

 Module Requirements